marlens123/snowpack/README.md

 ## Acknowledgements

 This repository relies on Francis Pelletier's repository template, licensed under MIT.
-Our model uses SAM2, licensed under Apache-2.0.
+This project uses SAM2, licensed under Apache-2.0.
 We thankfully the authors for making their code publicly available.

 ## Python Version